Turkey tails -those in the know say this is one the tastiest part of the bird.

 - Prepare turkey gravy and a side sauce by combining white vinegar, soy sauce, chopped yellow onion, chopped green onion, hot pepper flakes, and grape tomatoes in a large glass bowl.

 - Serve immediately.
 Leftover portions can be stored in an air-tight container in the fridge.
-Turkey is good for 2-3 days in the fridge.
+Smoked turkey shelf life is around 2-3 days in the fridge.

 Does your family eat turkey tail or do you prefer the traditional cuts?